DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - Its increased efficiency allows higher data throughput than CCMP
     - It is used in WPA3
     - GCMP consists of TWO ALGORITHMS:
-        - AES COUNTER MODE encryption
+        - AES COUNTER Mode encryption
-        - GMAC (GALOIS MESSAGE AUTHENTICATION CODE)
+        - GMAC (GALOIS MESSAGE Authentication CODE)
             - Used as a MIC to ENSURE the INTEGRITY of MESSAGE

 ---

 WI-FI PROTECTED ACCESS (WPA)

-- The WI-FI Alliance has developed THREE WPA CERTIFICATIONS for wireless devices:
+- The WI-FI Alliance has developed three WPA CERTIFICATIONS for wireless devices:
     - WPA
     - WPA2
     - WPA3
 - To be WPA-CERTIFIED, EQUIPMENT must be TESTED in authorized testing labs
-- All of the above support TWO AUTHENTICATION MODES:
+- All of the above support TWO Authentication modes:
     - PERSONAL MODE :
         - A PRE-SHARED KEY (PSK) is used for AUTHENTICATOIN
-        - When you connect to a home WI-FI network, enter the PASSWORD and are AUTHENTICATED, that is PERSONAL MODE
+        - When you connect to a home WI-FI network, enter the password and are authenticated, that is PERSONAL Mode
         - This is common in small networks
-        - The PSK itself is NOT sent over the air
+        - The PSK itself is not sent over the air
-        - A FOUR-WAY HANDSHAKE is used for AUTHENTICATION and the PSK is used to GENERATE encryption KEYS
+        - A FOUR-WAY HANDSHAKE is used for authentication and the PSK is used to GENERATE encryption KEYS
     - ENTERPRISE MODE :
-        - 802.1X is used with an AUTHENTICATION server (RADIUS server)
+        - 802.1X is used with an authentication server (RADIUS server)
         - No specific EAP METHOD is specified, so all are supported (PEAP, EAP-TLS, etc)

     WPA

     - The WPA CERTIFICATION was developed after WEP was proven to be vulnerable and includes the following PROTOCOLS:
         - TKIP (based on WEP) provides encryption / MIC
-        - 802.1X AUTHENTICATION (ENTERPRISE MODE) or PSK (PERSONAL MODE)
+        - 802.1X authentication (ENTERPRISE Mode) or PSK (PERSONAL Mode)

     WPA2

     - Was released in 2004 and includes the following PROTOCOLS:
         - CCMP provides encryption / MIC
-        - 802.1X AUTHENTICATION (ENTERPRISE MODE) or PSK (PERSONAL MODE)
+        - 802.1X authentication (ENTERPRISE Mode) or PSK (PERSONAL Mode)

     WPA3

     - Was released in 2018 and includes the following PROTOCOLS:
         - GCMP provides encryption / MIC
-        - 802.1X AUTHENTICATION (ENTERPRISE MODE) or PSK (PERSONAL MODE)
+        - 802.1X authentication (ENTERPRISE mode) or PSK (PERSONAL mode)

         - WPA3 also provides several additional security features:
             - PMF (PROTECTED MANAGEMENT FRAMES)
                 - Protecting 802.11 MANAGEMENT FRAMES from eavesdropping / forging
-            - SAE (SIMULTANEOUS AUTHENTICATION OF EQUALS)
+            - SAE (SIMULTANEOUS Authentication OF EQUALS)
-                - Protects the four-way handshake when using PERSONAL MODE AUTHENTICATION
+                - Protects the four-way handshake when using PERSONAL mode authentication
             - FORWARD SECRECY
-                - Prevents DATA from being DECRYPTED after it has been transmitted over the air so an ATTACKER can’t capture wireless FRAMES and then try to DECRYPT them later
+                - Prevents DATA from being DECRYPTED after it has been transmitted over the air so an attacker can’t capture wireless FRAMES and then try to DECRYPT them later